uswds/uswds-site/pages/documentation/getting-started/settings.md

   href: '#utilities'
 ---

-Copy the `dist/src/stylesheets/theme` directory out of the USWDS package and use its contents to control the appearance of USWDS components and the values of USWDS theme tokens.

-Use the `@import` directive in Sass to import these settings **before importing the main USWDS Sass** with `@import uswds`.
-You can use the `styles.scss` file in the directory as a starting place:
+A good way to get started with custom settings is to copy the `dist/src/stylesheets/theme` directory out of the USWDS package and into your project files.
+Then use the `@import` directive in Sass to import these settings **before importing the main USWDS Sass** with `@import uswds`.
+You can use the `styles.scss` file in the `dist/src/stylesheets/theme` directory as a starting point:

 ```scss
 // -------------------------------------